alelawsoWTAMU/CIDM_6325_Final_Project_Lawson/docs/prd/home_maintenance_compass_prd_v1.0.1.md

 ## 2. Overview

-- **Summary**: Home Maintenance Compass is a web application designed to assist first-time homeowners in creating personalized preventative maintenance schedules while providing access to verified, localized knowledge from nearby experts.
+- **Summary**: Homestead Compass is a web application designed to assist first-time homeowners in creating personalized preventative maintenance schedules while providing access to verified, localized knowledge from nearby experts.
 The application empowers new homeowners to adopt a proactive approach to home maintenance, reducing stress and costly repairs through organized planning and community-driven resources.

 - **Problem statement**: New homeowners, particularly Millennials and Gen Z first-time buyers, face two critical challenges: (1) they are overwhelmed by home maintenance responsibilities, leading to reactive "whack-a-mole" crisis management, and (2) they receive generic advice from internet strangers that is not tailored to their specific situations, home characteristics, or local climate conditions.